 Gilda, 1946, Columbia Pictures, starring Rita Hayworth, Glenn Ford, George Macready.
 Directed by Charles Vidor.
 B&W, 110 minutes.

-Take a plot with high-stakes illegal gambling and hints of a past, potentially explosive, romance between a man and his bosses’ new wife, combine it with some of the finest photography of its time — still noteworthy today — then add Rita Hayworth’s sensual performance, along with Glenn Ford’s ability to dramatically underplay a role, and you’ve got what makes Gilda a captivating film, start to finish.
+Take a plot with high-stakes illegal gambling and hints of a past, potentially explosive, romance between a man and his bosses’ new wife, combine it with some of the finest photography of its time (still noteworthy today).
+Add Rita Hayworth’s sensual performance, along with Glenn Ford’s ability to dramatically underplay a role, and you’ve got what makes Gilda a captivating film, start to finish.

 Set in Argentina, the tale begins with Johnny Farrell (Glenn Ford), whose bad gambling habits get him in trouble more than once.
 He’s saved from a robbery attempt by Ballin Mundson (George Macready), who directs him to a local high-end casino, but warns him not to try any of his tricks there.
 Farrell ignores the advice, of course, and ends up in the casino owner’s office after being caught cheating at blackjack.
 The owner is Mundson, and Farrell cleverly convinces him to take him in as a right-hand man.